Jrodr4544/NET-i/Walkthrough.md

 After this I realized why not add the bootstrap to the app so I can start off with the template.
 I could use this template as a layout for my other pages

 I created a task list in order to tackle them one by one and I started noticing other things I would need.
 For instance I wanted there to be user access to the application so I looked for a way to add roles to users for sinatra.
 After some research, I found several gems I could use and Warden was one of them.
-However, I had a difficult time figuring out how to implement Warden so I was lucky enough to find "authlane"
+However, I had a difficult time figuring out how to implement Warden so I was lucky enough to find "authlane".